jacklule/DataViz-Syllabus/GitHubSetUp.md

 Students thus have learned to code and create a new html page to embed and publish each assignment thus doubling the value of each lesson.

-##To Edit an html page in TextEdit
+##To edit an html page in TextEdit
 TextEdit will open the page as an html file, not in text edit.
 To edit an html page in TextEdit:
 - Under TextEdit, find Preferences
 - Go to the “Open and Save” tab, check the box, “Display HTML files as HTML code instead of formatted text”
 - Under "New Document," make TextEdit default to "plain text" (instead of "rich text")

-##To Customize the GitHub.io Page
+##To customize the github.io page
 Remembering that the page eventually will be their GitHub portfolio, students should follow these steps:

 - Students should have already **set up their repo site at github.io**, using the directions above and at [Git Hub Pages guide above](https://pages.github.com/)